Garbage-collects and optionally analyzes a database.

 VACUUM reclaims storage occupied by deleted tuples.
 In normal Greenplum Database operation, tuples that are deleted or obsoleted by an update are not physically removed from their table; they remain present on disk until a

 VACUUM is done.
-Therefore it is necessary to do
+Therefore it is necessary to perform

 VACUUM periodically, especially on frequently-updated tables.

-VACUUM processes every table in the current database.
-With a parameter,
+VACUUM processes every table in the current database that the current user has permission to vacuum.
+When a table is specified,

 VACUUM processes only that table.